 Tea tree oil, salicylic acid, and black cumin seed oil work together to combat breakout-causing bacteria.
-Then, additional strategic ingredients like hexylresorcinol and licorice help gently brighten the skin to even out lingering scars or pigmentation.
+Additional strategic ingredients like hexylresorcinol and licorice help gently brighten the skin to even out lingering scars or pigmentation.

-If you're looking for one of the best oils to help keep breakouts at bay, Sperling recommends reaching for a formula featuring rose hip.
+If you're looking for one of the best oils to help keep breakouts at bay, rose hip oil gets the job done.
 This affordable version is one of The Ordinary's best sellers.
-It's organic and utilizes cold-pressed oils—a must, according to Riley.
+It's organic and utilizes cold-pressed oils—a must.

 The Best Face Oils for Dry Skin